Understanding SwiftUI's TabView

 Other Restrictions

 More than 5 tabs: iOS adds a "More" tab automatically.
-Cannot customize or remove it.
-System decides which tabs get hidden.
+You can't customize or remove it.
+The system decides which tabs get hidden.

 iPad layout: iOS 26 forces tab bars near the top.
-Cannot use old bottom position.
+The old bottom position is gone.
 Sidebar toggle is system-controlled.

-Tab bar appearance: Limited color, blur, spacing customization.
-Liquid glass is default—cannot disable or use custom materials.
+Tab bar appearance: Limited color, blur, and spacing customization.
+Liquid glass is the default—you can't disable it or swap in custom materials.

-Apple's restrictions enforce their design language.
-Most apps stay within TabView's constraints—the defaults cover common cases and maintain iOS consistency.
+Most apps stay within these constraints.
+The defaults cover common cases and maintain iOS consistency.

 Design Guidelines